kreativekorp/sitelen-seli-kiwen/README.md

 **sitelen seli kiwen asuki** automatically converts sitelen Lasina (Latin letters) into sitelen pona.<br>
 **sitelen seli kiwen juniko** does not, requiring the use of [the UCSUR assignment for sitelen pona](http://www.kreativekorp.com/ucsur/charts/sitelen.html).

-See [the HTML version of this page](https://htmlpreview.github.io/?https://github.com/kreativekorp/sitelen-seli-kiwen/blob/main/sitelenselikiwen.html) to actually see the font!
+See [the HTML version of this page](https://www.kreativekorp.com/software/fonts/sitelenselikiwen/) to actually see the font.

 ### Compounds